HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Authorization**
    - **Meaning:** Contains credentials to authenticate the client with the server (e.g., Basic or Bearer tokens).
    - **Example:** `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`
-   - **Emoji Insight:** It’s your VIP pass to access protected resources! 🎫🔐
+   - **Under the hood** It’s your VIP pass to access protected resources! 🎫🔐

 2. **Proxy-Authorization**
    - **Meaning:** Similar to `Authorization` but for authenticating with a proxy server instead of the origin server.
    - **Example:** `Proxy-Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`
-   - **Emoji Insight:** A pass for getting through a gatekeeper (proxy) before reaching the final destination! 🚧🚀
+   - **Under the hood** A pass for getting through a gatekeeper (proxy) before reaching the final destination! 🚧🚀

 ---